jayinc/docs/content/dev-tools/command-line-client/_index.md

 ```
 In the first case the prediction is missing the `amount` entity.
 This type of errors can be mitigated by ensuring that the utterance appears in the configuration and is properly annotated.
 In the second case the `delivery_date` entity was correctly recognized (from the word "tomorrow"), but since the return value of relative dates resolves to the current day, it is a good idea to make sure all the relative dates in your ground truth data are computed against some fixed reference date, and then use that when running `speechly annotate` as described above.

-If you modify and re-deploy your application, you can run the evaluation again with the same test utterances (`test_utterances.txt`) and ground truths (`ground_truth.csv`).
+If you modify and re-deploy your application, you can run the evaluation again with the same test utterances (`test_utterances.txt`) and ground truths (`ground_truth.txt`).
 Note that you always have to first run `speechly evaluate annotate` to get the API annotations, and then `speechly evaluate accuracy` to compare these against the ground truths.

 ## Tip: Prepare ground truth by pre-annotating the test utterances